YaolinGe/Javascript/Coursera/UIUX/notes.md

     - one can use frame creator to create a frame or multiple frames
 - `layer`: a single element in a design
 - `group`: a collection of layers
+- `typeface`: a collection of fonts, also called a font family